Bowbaq/bikage/README.md

 bikage
 ======

-Approximate personal kilometrage on a citi bike, since the dawn of time
+Approximate personal distance covered on a citi bike

 Intall
 ------